panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 In regards to JavaScript and Node.js ecosystem, you might find the following variables common:

 * `NODE_ENV`: determines if the script runs in development or production mode.
 Usually takes one of the values: `production`, `prod`, `development`, `dev`, or `test`
-* `PORT`: the port with which the started application should work with
+* `PORT`: the port which the running application should be working with (e.g. `3000`, `8080`, etc.)

-Let's see how you can access the environment variables (either OS or Node.js specific) in a JavaScript file.
+Let's see how you can access these environment variables (either OS or Node.js specific) in a JavaScript file.

 ## 1. *process.env* object

-When executing a JavaScript file in a CLI (command line interface) environment, `process.env` contains the environment variables accessible to the script.
+When executing a JavaScript file as a Node CLI (command line interface) command, Node creates a special object `process.env` which contains the environment variables as properties.

-`process.env` is plain object where the keys are the variables names and values are the variable values.

-The following command uses Node.js to execute a JavaScript file `/home/dmitri/main.js` in the command line:
+For example, let's execute the JavaScript file `/home/dmitri/main.js` in the command line:

 ```bash
 NODE_ENV=production node main.js